wizz13150/RaptoreumStuff/README.md

 -----------------------------------

-Powershell script to apply a Bootstrap to the RaptoreumCore Wallet, on Windows 10.
+Powershell script to apply a Bootstrap to the Raptoreum Core Wallet and update to the latest version, on Windows 10.

 Available in English, in French, and in Spanish: